 Liberty Landscape Supply will warranty to the original purchaser, the survival of trees and shrubs that we install for one (1) full year at 100% of purchase price of that plant, provided that proper watering & fertilizing aftercare is followed according to our Planting & Care Guide.
 This warranty is limited to a one time only replacement of the tree or shrub or a store credit for plant material of the original purchase price.
 Costs of labor and delivery are not covered under this warranty.
+Customer must have in-ground irrigation for one-year warranty coverage when installed.

 We encourage our customers to contact us as early as possible if you feel like your plant/tree is not doing well.
 The sooner a problem is identified the more likely it can be corrected.
 We are here to help!